TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Options.rst

    If set, a button "Duplicate" will appear in TCEFORMs.

    Note that it is possible to set this for single tables using :typoscript:`options.showDuplicate.[tableName]`.
-   Any value set for a single table will override the default value set for :typoscript:`saveDocView`.
+   Any value set for a single table will override the default value set for :typoscript:`showDuplicate`.

 :aspect:`Default`
    0